CharlesStockman/osConfiguration/distro/gentoo..md

 <ol>
     <li>Research which filesystem ( ext4, btfs, jfs... ) will provide more value than ext4 </li>
+    <li>03_Setting-the-Date.sh -- The time is not correct it is given in UTC, but the conervsion to EST is the wrong time.</li>
     <li>04_Install_Stage_3.sh is not able to download the stage3 compessed file which is a bug</i>
     <li>05_Modify_Make_Conf.sh
     <li>Understand the differences between GCC and CLANG.
 Which is the best for the Linux Distribution </li>